When life gives you lemons, draw them, 11 x 14 inches dry pastels, graphite on paper

 Culture Cookie samples: Wind God, North, Moon, serpent architectural detail, South, breath or essence within, book

 Some ideas are so persuasive that to avoid them for long is not an option; they yearn to be understood, and often the only sensible choice is to go ahead and try them out.
-Some, like this one, take a long time to come to fruition and even longer to describe them in as few words as possible!
+Some, like this one, take a long time to come to fruition and even longer to describe them in as few words as possible.

+Some ideas can be so abstract, where a well-defined purpose that would justify years of time spent on a project may forever remain vague.
 In fact, many of the common products we use were discovered by accident, by going with a gut feeling, or “wingin’ it”.
-Baking or trying something we don’t normally do eases up the whole state of our being, and it’s surprising how the creativity starts flowing when you’re having fun.
+Baking or trying something we don’t normally do can ease up the whole state of our being, and it’s surprising how the creativity starts flowing when you’re having fun.

 The Culture behind the Cookie